Bias analysis of a linear order-statistic inequality index estimator: Unbiasedness under gamma populations: A linear order-statistic inequality index

 Therefore, $I_m$ can be viewed as a finite-dimensional, rank-based summary of inequality determined by the weighting scheme $(a_1,\dots,a_m)$.

 Table \ref{Table-1} summarizes some main special cases of the linear order-statistic inequality index \eqref{def-index}.

-\begin{remark} Note that condition \eqref{conditions-an} is not required for the validity of the main results of this paper.
-It is used only in Section~\ref{Basic properties} to derive lower and upper bounds for the index $I_m$.
-When this restriction is relaxed, other inequality measures arise as particular cases of the general index $I_m$.
-In particular, by choosing
+\begin{remark} Condition~\eqref{conditions-an} is required only for the functional $I_m$ to be interpreted as an inequality index.
+It is not necessary for the validity of the main results and is used exclusively in Section~\ref{Basic properties} to derive lower and upper bounds for $I_m$.
+When this restriction is relaxed, several classical inequality measures are recovered as special cases of the general index $I_m$.